Energinet-DataHub/energy-origin/doc/architecture/README.md

 ### High Level context diagram

-Context diagram, high level overview of the system that will be part of the danish deployment.
+Context diagram, high level overview of the system that will be part of the Danish deployment.

 The blue is the platform itself.
 Green are systems that has been integrated to.